 What is the present state of the village of North Riverside's financial situation?
 What is being done and what can be done to ensure its long-term viability and make it more resistant to downturns in sales tax revenues?

+North Riverside firefighters have been working without a contract since April 30, 2014.
 What is the realistic long-term solution for the North Riverside Fire Department?
-Does that future include a hybrid contract paramedic/union firefighter model?
-Wholly union?
-Wholly contract?
-How do you think your preferred model can be accomplished given the experience of the past two years?
+How do you think your preferred model can be accomplished given the experience of the past five years?

 Would the village benefit from a comprehensive planning process, perhaps as part of the Chicago Metropolitan Agency for Planning a la Riverside and Brookfield?
 If not, why not?